Coping with Mother's Day

 Main Banner

-Occasions like Mother’s Day can be tricky when you are grieving the loss of your Mum.
-It’s important to acknowledge that it is ok to have varied feelings.
-Leading up to and on the day there’s no right or wrong way to feel.
-You might even find you will have a whole range of emotions; this is perfectly normal and fine.
+For those grieving the loss of a Mum, it's important to remember that there's no right or wrong way to feel.
+You might even find that you experience a whole range of different emotions.
+That’s perfectly normal and fine.
 Be kind to yourself and don’t place too much pressure on yourself to think or feel a particular way.
 Here are a few suggestions to help make the day easier...

 • Focus on a good memory.
 Bereavement can often bring up feelings of regret, such as wishing you had spent more time together.
 If you’re experiencing similar thoughts, try instead to focus on the time you did have.